Podcasts like Overdue

 Website Apple Spotify

-THE BIBLIO FILE is one of the world's leading podcasts about 'the book' and an inquiry into the wider world of book culture.
-Hosted by Nigel Beale it features wide ranging conversations with authors, poets, book publishers, booksellers, book editors, book collectors, book makers, book scholars, book critics, book designers, book publicists, literary agents and other certified bibliophiles.MORE Email ****@gmail.com
+THE BIBLIO FILE is a podcast about 'the book,' and an inquiry into the wider world of book culture.
+Hosted by Nigel Beale it features wide ranging, long-form conversations with authors, poets, book publishers, booksellers, book editors, book collectors, book makers, book scholars, book critics, book designers, book publicists, literary agents and many others inside the book trade and out - from writer to reader.MORE Producer/Network Nigel Beale

 Get Email Contact